source-foundry/ufodiff/README.md

 <h3 id="deltajson"><a href=""> deltajson</a></h3>

-`ufo deltajson` generates file modification, addition, and deletion reports over a user specified number of commits in JSON format.
-The data are streamed through standard output.
+`ufo deltajson` generates file modification, addition, and deletion reports over a user specified number of commits or across git branches.
+The data are streamed in JSON format through standard output.

 For plain text formatted data, see the `delta` subcommand.
 For Markdown formatted data, see the `deltamd` command.